Education Education

 Race and ethnicity can also influence parent satisfaction with schools.
 For instance, parents from minority communities may prioritize schools that offer culturally responsive teaching and a diverse staff that reflects the student body.
 They may also be more satisfied with schools that actively engage with the community and address issues of systemic racism and bias.

-See also The Role of Charter Schools in Urban Education Reform
+See also The Future of Schooling: Will Charter Schools Take the Lead?

 Important Consideration: Schools must be attentive to the cultural needs and expectations of their diverse parent populations to foster a sense of belonging and satisfaction among all families.